For an experience like no other come to WB Yeats’s hallowed tower at Thoor Ballylee, Galway.

 Come and visit the Hiberno-Norman tower, with its fourteenth century stones and intimate living spaces so closely associated with the poet WB Yeats.
 Walk the narrow bridge and crossing stones, admire the gardens and river, view Yeats’s pear trees, one ‘broken by a storm’ as in his poem ‘Meditations in Time of Civil War’, and now, once again, enter into the sacred ground of tower and cottage.
 There you can climb the famous winding stair, stride the battlements and view the countryside, experience our immersive exhibitions exploring the poet’s art, his connection with the west, and his life and loves, attend our cultural events programme, shop for books and momentos, and take a cup of tea by our roaring fire.
 For more on the tower’s history, click here.

-Every year the tower is open between Spring and Autumn; occasionally, too, earlier and later, or at other times for special events.
-Due to weather conditions the interior of Thoor Ballylee is closed for the winter months, although the tower, bridge, river, grounds, and garden are still a moving place of pilgrimage to visit.
+The tower is generally open between Spring and Autumn; occasionally, too, earlier and later, or at other times for special events.
+Due to weather conditions the interior of Thoor Ballylee is always closed for the winter months, although the tower, bridge, river, grounds, and garden are still a moving place of pilgrimage to visit.
 You can walk up the stream to the old mill, picture Yeats’s wife George fishing from the tower windows, and of course use our year-round car park & facilities.

 In Summer 2015 thanks to our volunteers and supporters Thoor Ballylee was opened for the first time in many years between June and September.